ODEP - Office of Disability Employment Policy

 It is important to note that medical examinations are prohibited under the ADA at the pre-employment offer stage.
 However, a job offer may be conditional based on the results of a medical examination if all employees entering similar jobs are also required to take an examination.
 If, after the medical examination, the employer decides not to hire an individual because of a disability, the employer must demonstrate that the reason for the rejection is job-related and consistent with business necessity.

 Resources to Assist

 A number of resources can assist employers in understanding their responsibilities relative to interviewing job applicants with disabilities.

 Job Accommodation Network (JAN)

 JAN is a free, confidential service from the U.S. Department of Labor's Office of Disability Employment Policy (ODEP) that provides information on job accommodations for people with disabilities, the employment provisions of the ADA and other related legislation.

 Equal Employment Opportunity Commission (EEOC)

 The EEOC enforces the ADA's employment provisions.
 The section of its Web site titled "Disability Discrimination" provides access to resources that can answer employers' questions about how to ensure their hiring process is inclusive of people with disabilities.

-Ten regional Disability and Business Technical Assistance Centers (DBTACs)sponsored by the U.S. Department of Education's National Institute on Disability and Rehabilitation Research provide ADA information, training and technical assistance across the nation.
+Ten regional ADA Centers sponsored by the U.S. Department of Education's National Institute on Disability, Independent Living, and Rehabilitation Research provide ADA information, training and technical assistance across the nation.

 EARN is a free, confidential service from ODEP that connects employers seeking workers with qualified candidates with disabilities and offers technical assistance to employers on issues relating to hiring and employing individuals with disabilities.